inbravo/travel/june-2019/README.md

 ## **Remember**
 * Try to avoid a pillion on this ride
 * Always pack baggage before sleeping
-* Carry only the most essential luggage
+* Carry only the most essential items
-* Early start is best to avoid any traffic
 * Control your ego while riding in groups
+* Carry ample cash, while riding on hilly areas
-* Take small pauses every 150kms to cool down
+* Take small pauses every 1-2 hours to cool down
 * Stay friendly with everyone, you encounter while riding
 * Water and food is the key to health, drink and eat wisely
 * Honk on every turn and never drive in wrong lane, on hills
 * Prepaid connections don't work in J&K. Best is BSNL postpaid
+* In high altitude regions, avoid sleeping during the day time
 * Fill up your tanks every night, to avoid any delay in morning
 * Do not ride in the outer most lane, its where the animal roams
+* Early start is best to avoid any traffic.
+Avoid riding late hours
+* In case of any medical emergency, contact the local military camps
 * Avoid any bravery while crossing the water streams (nala), take help
+* Avoid starting your motorcycle while crossing the water streams (nala)
+* Water streams (nala) are forceful in morning.
+Best is to cross afternoon
 * Fog light at fronts and reflecting tapes at the back, best is hazard light
 * Avoid crossing Manali-Rohtang-Koksar on Tuesday, its closed for maintenance
 * Keep all necessary documents at an easily traceable place e.g. tank bag etc